alirezanmt/video_to_frames/README.md

 # Video To Frames

-videoToFrames breaks a video to it's frames and save them in a folder.
+videoToFrames breaks a video to it's frames and saves them in a folder.

 ## Installation